-84. Prior to issue to selected suppliers, Purchase Orders shall be signed by the Programme Manager, Administrative Services for amounts up to EC\$27,000.
+- 84. Prior to issue to selected suppliers, Purchase Orders shall be signed by the Programme Manager, Administrative Services for amounts up to EC\$27,000.
 00 and the Director, Corporate Services or delegate for amounts in excess of EC\$27,000.00, after which it is returned to the ASU for distribution as follows:

-84.1 Original (white) - Supplier
+- 84.1 Original (white)

-84.2 First copy (yellow) - Finance Programme
+- 84.2 First copy (yellow)

-84.3 Second copy (green) - Ordering/requisitioning programme
+- 84.3 Second copy (green)

+- Supplier

+- -

+- Finance Programme Ordering/requisitioning programme

+- --

+- Retained by ASU

-84.4 Third copy (blue) - Retained by ASU
+- 84.4 Third copy (blue)

-- 85. The Programme Manager Administrative Services is also responsible to ensure that - 85.1 Approved Purchase Orders are recorded against the relevant MSR in the Purchase Log. - All Purchase Orders, MSRs and bid documents for each purchase shall be kept on file for audit purposes for a period of seven (7) years.
+- 85. The Programme Manager Administrative Services is also responsible to ensure that

+- 85.1 Approved Purchase Orders are recorded against the relevant MSR in the PurchaseLog.

+- 85.2 All Purchase Orders, MSRs and bid documents for each purchase shall be kept on file for audit purposes for a period of seven (7) years.